Eligible citizens may cast a ballot early/advance or by absentee ballot by mail.

 Early/Advance Voting (In-Person Voting)

 In-Person Voting for primaries and elections will be available beginning the 4th Monday prior to the date of the primary or election.
-Saturday voting is offered as well for primaries and elections on the 2nd Saturday prior to the date of the election.
+Saturday voting is offered as well for (state/federal) primaries and elections on the 2nd Saturday prior to the date of the election.

 Voters whom vote in-person during the early voting process must provide one of the following 6 forms of photo identification required under Georgia law:

 (1) A valid Georgia driver's license, even if expired;

 (2) Any valid state or federal government issued photo ID;

 (3) Valid employee photo ID from any branch, department, agency, or entity of the U.S. Government,